LoreStudio-Charles/Virtue/README.md

 #### Humility, Perseverance, or Justice
 You are no more than seven summers old, wandering the sun-drenched fields just beyond the family farm.
-The air is fragrant with wildflowers, and your siblings’ laughter drifts on the breeze.
+The air is fragrant with wildflowers, and your siblings' laughter drifts on the breeze.
 Curiosity tugs at your heart as you notice a shimmering trail of glimmering stones leading toward the dark thicket at the edge of the woods.
 It feels enchanting, calling you closer.
 As you follow the stones, excitement bubbles within you, but suddenly, you gasp.
 A small rabbit is caught in a strangely glowing snare in the wood.
 The poor creature is trembling behind a thorny bramble.
 It looks at you with wide, frightened eyes.
 You feel compassion for the creature in its distress, and an overwhelming desire to help swells in your chest.
 The creature's eyes seem to bear a strange intelligence as if reading your decision.
 But your heart races, and your surroundings grow silent, as your siblings' voices fade into the distance.
 You know you should not linger here alone, murmurs of the forest brushing against your ears like warning whispers.
 Your hands tremble at the sight of the trapped rabbit, and the shadow of the thicket looms like a weight in your mind.
 You glance back toward the safety of home and the laughter of your family.
 You could leave, ensuring your safety, or help the rabbit in need.
 Do you: